Alpine Climbing – Private Guiding

 Mountain refuges

-These expenses are mostly the overnight stay, dinner, lunch, breakfast and drinks.
+These expenses are mainly for the overnight stay, dinner, lunch, breakfast, and drinks.

 Any uphill lift fees

-We recommend you not to buy a lift pass in advance.
+We recommend not buying a lift pass in advance.
 Often, we can get away with buying single-lift tickets.
 In Chamonix, the guide will have a pass for the lifts.
 Going away from Chamonix, the clients must cover the guide’s lift expenses.

 Lunches & drinks